Skip to content

 # Inherit from all the types you'd like to store data on.
 All of the columns

-# define in each of these types will be incorporated into your table.
+# defined in each of these types will be incorporated into your table.

 class MyCustomTable(Structure, Thermodynamics):